ibm-cloud-docs/cloud-logs/limits.md

 - Logs cannot be older than 24 hours.
 - Logs cannot be more than 4 hours into the future.

-{{site.data.keyword.logs_full_notm}} limits the data ingested by a service instance per day.
-If a user sends data too fast, ingestion is throttled.

-Data in OpenSearch is calculated based on index size after compression.
-{: note}

 For a single ingestion request {{site.data.keyword.logs_full_notm}}, these limitations exist: